Change Unconscious Habits, Reach More Goals (4 steps)

 I’m not in the business of changing anything.
 It’s far more exciting and creative to become.

-It’s an artist’s approach.
-And I like it.
+It’s creative…an artist’s approach, and I like that.

 I say this because it’s what has worked for me.
 A lot of this is based on the work of Dr. Joe Dispenza’s book Breaking the Habit of Being Yourself.
 But other research supports this.